Joseph Trutch: Place namesakes and renaming

 A residential street in the Kitsilano neighbourhood of Vancouver was originally named Trutch Street until a decision in 2021 to rename the street with a Musqueam name due to Trutch's anti-indigenous policies.
-On 30 September 2022, the second annual Day of Truth and Reconciliation, the street was gifted the name "šxʷməθkʷəy̓əmasəm" (a Halkomelem name translating to "Musqueamview") by the Musqueam Indian Band, which was then formally adopted by the city on 17 June 2025.
+On 30 September 2022, the second annual National Day for Truth and Reconciliation, the street was gifted the name "šxʷməθkʷəy̓əmasəm" (a Halkomelem name translating to "Musqueamview") by the Musqueam Indian Band, which was then formally adopted by the city on 17 June 2025.

-In May 2022, a residential street in Richmond, British Columbia, was similarly renamed from Trutch Avenue to Point Avenue due to the racism and injustice associated with Trutch and to honour the 28th lieutenant governor of British Columbia, Steven Point.
+In May 2022, a residential street in Richmond was similarly renamed from Trutch Avenue to Point Avenue due to the perceived racism and injustice of Trutch's governorship, and to honour the 28th lieutenant governor of British Columbia, Steven Point.

-On 11 July 2022, Trutch Street in Victoria, British Columbia, was renamed Su'it Street (Lekwungen: səʔít).
+On 11 July 2022, Trutch Street in Victoria was renamed Su'it Street (Lekwungen: səʔít).
 The name, in the language of the Songhees and Esquimalt First Nations, Lekwungen, means "truth".
 This was after a unanimous vote in February 2022 by the Victoria City Council to rename the street, to further reconciliation efforts by the city.